Ptrizy/Educode/README.md

 A new Flutter project.

-⚠️ WARNING: Quiz Feature Still Under Development ⚠️
+⚠️ WARNING: This project is intended for local use only and is not supported for production or online environments. ⚠️